What is assignment of a claim under the laws of the Netherlands?

-Assignment is where one person, the assignor, transfers a chose in action to another, the assignee.
-A chose in action is a property right which can only be enforced by legal action not by taking possession, for example a debt, a right to compensation; a claim.
+Assignment of a claim under Dutch law (cessie) is the transfer of a chose in action from one person (the assignor) to another (the assignee).
+A chose in action is a property right which can only be enforced by legal action, not by taking possession.
+Examples include a debt, a right to compensation, or a claim.

 If person C owes a debt to person A, person A may assign the chose in action (the legal right to receive the money) to person B. Person C will then be required to pay the debt to person B rather than person A. Once the debt has been validly assigned, B will be able to enforce payment of the debt and only payment to B will extinguish the debt.

-Under Dutch law, the general rule is that a chose in action (such as a claim) unless assignment is precluded by law or the nature of the right (art 3:83(1) of the Dutch Civil Code).
+Under Dutch law, the general rule is that a chose in action (such as a claim) can be assigned unless assignment is precluded by law or the nature of the right (art 3:83(1) of the Burgerlijk Wetboek).

-Contracting parties are free to exclude assignment in their agreement (art 3:83(2) of the Dutch Civil Code).
+Contracting parties are free to exclude assignment in their overeenkomst (agreement) under art 3:83(2) of the Dutch Civil Code.
 For example, a contracting party to a distribution agreement may wish to prevent the distributor from assigning the right to distribute to a third party:

 Neither Party may assign or transfer to a third party any right under this Agreement without the prior written consent of the other Party.
 This restriction is to be effective according to article 3:83(2) of the Dutch Civil Code.